-The Disability Programs and Resource Center (DPRC) collaborates with SF State’s diverse community to ensure that all aspects of campus life—learning, working, and living—are universally accessible.
+The Disability Programs and Resource Center (DPRC) collaborates with San Francisco State University’s diverse community to ensure that all aspects of campus life—learning, working, and living—are universally accessible.
 The DPRC provides the University with resources, education, and direct services in order that people with disabilities may have a greater opportunity to achieve social justice and equity.

-Students with mobility, hearing, visual, communication, psychological, systemic (HIV/AIDS, environmental illness, etc.), and learning disabilities are encouraged to attend SF State.
-The DPRC is available to facilitate equal access to the classroom and to campus-related programs and activities.
-Eligible students with a verified temporary or permanent disability who are regularly enrolled or enrolled through the College of Extended Learning are provided with a full range of support services in order that they may define and achieve personal autonomy at SF State.
+Students with mobility, hearing, visual, communication, psychological, systemic (HIV/AIDS, environmental illness, etc.), and learning disabilities are encouraged to attend San Francisco State.
+The DPRC is available to facilitate equal access to the classroom and campus-related programs and activities.
+Eligible students with a verified temporary or permanent disability who are regularly enrolled or enrolled through the College of Professional & Global Education are provided with a full range of support services in order that they may define and achieve personal autonomy at SF State.
 The DPRC also provides assistance to eligible students in managing DPRC services, campus-wide access, attitudinal barriers, other campus resources, and disability civil rights.

 - Academic Assistance